stegiopast/ClearFinder/README.md

             &emsp;-> C02 -> *ZXXXX_C02.tif \
    Be aware that also the autofluorescent pictures need a _C01 signature in the filename.

+ -> Always work with copies of the original datasets, since images could be converted or resized in order to enable the processing.
+Please never use the original data and always prepare backups !

 ### Cellfinder